ViolaDeRenzis/updowninjections/README.md

 - The files to reproduce the posterior distribution at $20$ Hz in Fig. 4 are `ud_r1_SNR_150.json` (left panel) and `ud_r6_SNR_150.json` (right panel).
 The posterior distribution of the tilt angles $\theta_1$ and $\theta_2$ at $0$ Hz are contained in `Backpropagation_r1_SNR_150.json` (left panel) and `Backpropagation_r6_SNR_150.json` (right panel).

 - The files for the 151 injections used in Fig. 5 of the paper are named as `updown_X.json`, where `X` ranges between 0 and 150.
 For all these runs, injection and recovery are done with the IMRPhenomXPHM waveform model using the standard uninformative priors (see the paper).
+The injection performed without higher modes are called `updown_X_noHM.json` where $X=39,61,99,104,113,125,138$.